csieflyman/springboot-openapi-postman/README.md

 * Run newman for each folder of the collection in parallel to reduce execution time.
 * You can control more fine-grained testing behaviors by passing postman test data files to change postman's default behaviors
 	* You can specify which one request you want to execute, rather than all requests of the collection _(Postman execute all requests of a collection in declared order for each test data.
 It's inappropriate in most situations)_
-	* You can run test with varying request body and script assertion for each test data _(Postman run the same script assertion which be defined in the request for all test data.
+	* You can run test with varying request body and script assertion for each test data _(Postman run the same script assertion which be written in the request for all test data.
 It's inappropriate in most situations)_
 	* You can compose many test data to a test suite for a complicated scenario without duplicating the request.
-For example, in _create -> get -> update -> get_ scenario, you have to create two _get_ requests in a collection in postman application, but actually all you need to do is just define two "get" test data in the test data file
+For example, in the _create -> get -> update -> get_ scenario, you have to create two _get_ requests in a collection in postman application, but actually all you need to do is just add two "get" test data in the test data file
 * Developers can upload tested collection to postman server, then sync it with other team members.
 * Testers neither use this tool nor modify collection, they just sync collection with postman application and run test with test data files